mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

 client/browser and then updating plots in the browser.

-Bokeh handles this by keeping a synchronized table of data on the client and the server.
-This is the `ColumnDataSource`.
-If you define plots around the column data source and then push more data into the source then Bokeh will handle the rest, synchronizing the plots on the screen with the data that you provide.
+Bokeh handles this by keeping a synchronized table of data on the client and the server, the `ColumnDataSource`.
+If you define plots around the column data source and then push more data into the source then Bokeh will handle the rest.
+Updating your plots in the browswer just requires pushing more data into the column data source on the server.

-In the example below every time someone connects to our server we make a new `ColumnDataSource`, make a function that will add a new record into it, and set up a calllback to call that function every 100ms.
+In the example below every time someone connects to our server we make a new `ColumnDataSource`, make an update function that adds a new record into it, and set up a calllback to call that function every 100ms.
 We then make a plot around that data source to render the data as colored circles.

 Because this is a new Bokeh server we start this on a new port, though in practice if we had multiple pages we would just add them as multiple routes in